 For Best, an adventure filmmaker who works on editorial and commercial projects, this is an average Monday morning.
 In pursuit of the perfect shot, the 32-year-old has horsepacked into the Canadian Rockies, ridden a Jeep through raging Icelandic rivers and fended off more than one grizzly bear (also in Canada).

 A longtime nomadic freelancer, Best is adept at meeting the pictorial needs of his clients.
-(Today’s shoot is for several brands, among them rugged hard-drive manufacturer LaCie.)
-But he is still finding his footing navigating a different kind of terrain: ongoing disruption in the outdoor gear marketing business.
+(Today’s shoot is for several companies, among them rugged hard-drive manufacturer LaCie.)
+But he is still finding his footing navigating a different kind of terrain: ongoing disruption in the outdoor gear advertising business.

 In 2010, the dawn of Instagram, Best’s business started to evolve from selling strictly photographic expertise to marketing something more intangible: influence.
 His clients began to value him not only for his awe-inspiring images but also for his 600,000 social media followers.